pydata/xarray/doc/user-guide/io.rst

 Formats supported by PyNIO
 --------------------------

-xarray can also read GRIB, HDF4 and other file formats supported by PyNIO_, if PyNIO is installed.
+Xarray can also read GRIB, HDF4 and other file formats supported by PyNIO_, if PyNIO is installed.
 To use PyNIO to read such files, supply ``engine='pynio'`` to :py:func:`open_dataset`.